JAsomart/Documentation/TeamsMigration/TeamsMigration-UserInformation.md

 #### Notes

 - If you don't see the toggle next to "Try the new Teams," contact your IT admin.
+- Classic Teams client users will begin to see a banner starting on February 1st, 2024, informing of required migration to the new modern Teams client.
 #### To use the new Teams

 1. Open the Teams desktop app on your Windows device.